bryanoliveira/cellular-automata/README.md

 <img src="docs/100x100.gif" align="right">

-A [Cellular Automata](https://en.wikipedia.org/wiki/Cellular_automaton) program built with C++, CUDA and OpenGL.
-It's built to run on a GPU but it also supports CPU-only execution (mainly for relative speedup comparisons).
-On the right there's an example execution of [Conway's Game of Life](https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life) on a 100x100 randomly initialized grid.
+A [Cellular Automata](https://en.wikipedia.org/wiki/Cellular_automaton) program built with C++, OpenGL, CUDA and OpenMP.
+It's built to run on a GPU but it also supports multithreaded CPU-only execution.
+On the right there's an example execution of [Conway's Game of Life](https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life) on a 100x100 randomly initialised lattice.

-The main objective of this project is to allow scaling up to a reasonably large number of cells while maintaining the code legibility and allowing for further customizations.
-It supports command line arguments to set up quick configs (run `./automata -h` for details) like headless mode (which is significantly faster) and initial patterns (which can be loaded from the `patterns` folder).
+The main objective of this project is to allow scaling up to a reasonably large number of cells while maintaining the code legibility and allowing for further customisations.
+It supports command-line arguments to set up quick configs (run `./automata -h` for details) like headless mode (which is significantly faster) and initial patterns (which can be loaded from the `patterns` folder).
 It doesn't yet support the definition of evolution rules at runtime or lattice size inference, but I'm working on that.

 This program can currently evolve a dense & high entropy 182.25 million cell Game of Life grid (13500x13500) with rendering enabled with up to 320 generations per second on a Ryzen 7 3700X / RTX 3080 using up to 200MB RAM and 8.5GB VRAM (which is the actual scaling limiter).